rocket-pool/docs.rocketpool.net/docs/en/node-staking/cli-intro.md

 ::: warning NOTE
 You **must** include the `-i` (priority fee) flag in order to overwrite a previous transaction.
 This number must be at least 10% higher than whatever priority fee your old transaction used.
-The Smartnode uses a priority fee of 2 gwei by default, so a value of `2.2` is usually sufficient for an override.
+The Smart Node uses a priority fee of 2 gwei by default, so a value of `2.2` is usually sufficient for an override.

 If your old transaction used a custom fee (say, 10 gwei), you will need to set it at least 10% higher in the overriding transaction (so in this example, 11 gwei).
 :::